Here you will find contact information, office hours, pastor biography, and parish history.

 Before becoming a priest, I worked as a technical writer for 15 years.
 During this time, I was a parishioner at St. Brigid's in Manotick and St. Isidore's in Kanata.
 I also served with the Knights of Columbus, my professional organization, a political party, and my community association.
 I like music, amateur radio and backpacking.
 It's nice to pick up my tools again at my country parish.

 I was born in Saskatoon, and my family lives in Western Canada.
 I have two sisters and my mom was widowed in 2005.
 But I have a lot of relatives: my dad was one of ten, and my mom was the eldest of eleven.
-As I write these words, I would like to say that it's the first summer in a decade without plans to go home: like you, I have found that the coronavirus affects my life.
+When I wrote these words in the summer of 2020, it was the first summer in a decade without plans to go home: like you, I have found that the coronavirus affects my life.

 The months have been quiet with extra free time, but secluded.
-These words console me when I celebrate private Masses before empty pews, because I am assured of the presence of the Heavenly Host: "Though the flocks disappear from the fold and there is no herd in the stalls, yet I will rejoice in the Lord and exult in my saving God (Hab 3:17-18)."
-I do invite you to request Mass intentions for my private Masses, which I say on Monday, Tuesday, Thursday and Friday; they unite me in a supernatural way to those whom you love.
+These words console me when I celebrate Mass before sparse pews, because I am assured of the presence of the Heavenly Host: "Though the flocks disappear from the fold and there is no herd in the stalls, yet I will rejoice in the Lord and exult in my saving God (Hab 3:17-18)."
+I do invite you to request Mass intentions for weekday Masses; they unite me in a supernatural way to those whom you love.
 It is a challenging time: coronavirus, new parish, new role, distance, isolation.
 But the land is beautiful, and I've been warmly welcomed and helped by many: I'm happy and honoured to be here!